BEST AHREFS ALTERNATIVES · 2026

 • ·Single plan: $99/mo, unlimited articles up to your daily capacity

-• ·Trial: $1 for 3 days, full feature access
+• ·Trial: Free trial, full feature access

 • ·No per-keyword, per-article, or token meter

-2. SEMrush: Best general-purpose SEMrush-shaped substitute
+2. SEMrush: General-purpose SEMrush-shaped substitute

 semrush.com